-Wolf moves to speed action on child sex abuse lawsuit window
+New Pa. speaker puts sexual abuse lawsuit window atop agenda

 HARRISBURG, Pa.
-(AP) — Pennsylvania’s new state House speaker declared Friday that no other legislation will pass his chamber until it approves a constitutional amendment granting child sexual abuse victims the power to file what would otherwise be outdated claims.
+(AP) — Pennsylvania’s new state House speaker declared Friday that no other legislation will be taken up by his chamber until it approves a constitutional amendment granting child sexual abuse victims the power to file what would otherwise be outdated claims.

-House Speaker Mark Rozzi, who has spoken of being abused as a boy by a Roman Catholic priest, issued his ultimatum ahead of Monday’s scheduled start of a special session on the issue ordered by outgoing Democratic Gov. Tom Wolf.
+House Speaker Mark Rozzi, who has spoken of being abused as a boy by a Roman Catholic priest, issued his ultimatum ahead of Monday’s scheduled start of a special session on the issue, ordered by outgoing Democratic Gov. Tom Wolf.

 Rozzi, a Reading area Democrat, was the surprise pick for speaker on Tuesday.
 He has promised to act as an independent and not caucus with the Democrats.

-Rozz previously led efforts to provide a two-year “window” during which abuse victims may sue, including his work for the 2021 passage in both General Assembly chambers of a constitutional amendment to create that lawsuit period.
+Rozzi previously led efforts to provide a two-year “window” during which abuse victims may sue, including his work for the 2021 passage in both General Assembly chambers of a constitutional amendment to create that lawsuit period.
 To become law, the measure must be passed again by both chambers in the 2023-24 session and be approved by voters in a public referendum.

 In a news release, Rozzi said the House and Senate needed to vote by the first week of February to get the referendum on the May primary ballot.